wireapp/wire-server/docs/src/how-to/administrate/users.rst

    # TYPE gc_bytes_allocated_total gauge
    gc_bytes_allocated_total 4.949156056e9

 This example is for Gundeck, but you can also get metrics for other services.
-All k8s services are listed at `this link <../../understand/overview.html?highlight=gundeck#focus-on-pods>`__.
+All k8s services are listed at :ref:`this link <overview>`.

 This is an example adapted for Cannon: